Oats produced under a gluten-free purity protocol: Listing of suppliers and manufacturers

 - Required to follow specified crop rotation protocol.
 Producers are required to have a minimum of three years following the harvest of glutinous crops prior to seeding Purity Protocol Oats.

-- Inspected by trained inspectors
+- Inspected by trained inspectors.

-- All machinery and equipment is either thoroughly cleaned or dedicated
+- All machinery and equipment is either thoroughly cleaned or dedicated.

 - All incoming raw oats, cleaned lots and finished product is tested using GFCO approved methodology:

-- Field audit for Gluten-free Purity Protocol
+- Field audit for Gluten-free Purity Protocol.

-- Pre-cleaned Harvest sample testing before purchase
+- Pre-cleaned Harvest sample testing before purchase.

-- Sampling and inspection at time of receiving (trailer inspection for cleanliness, trailer seals, and sampling for gluten per hopper) following Purity Protocol
+- Sampling and inspection at time of receiving (trailer inspection for cleanliness, trailer seals, and sampling for gluten per hopper) following Purity Protocol.

-- Visual testing every hour (at minimum) on each of two inline color sorters for glutenous grain inspection and rejection system
+- Visual testing every hour (at minimum) on each of two inline color sorters for glutenous grain inspection and rejection system.

-- Oats are checked for purity (visual) during various steps throughout the process- receiving, cleaning, dehulling
+- Oats are checked for purity (visual) during various steps throughout the process- receiving, cleaning, dehulling.

 - As verification step, every month, one lot (minimum) is selected for additional gluten testing.
-Every pallet within that lot is tested for gluten using the R-Biopharm R5 ELISA Ridascreen Gliadin method (Art Nr.
+Every pallet/tote within that lot is tested for gluten using the R-Biopharm R5 ELISA Ridascreen Gliadin method (Art Nr.
 R7001 test kits – AOAC Lic.
 No. 120601).
-If any single pallet tests >5ppm gluten, the entire lot is not released as Purity Protocol product.
+If any single pallet tests >5ppm gluten, the entire lot is is held and a root cause analysis is performed.
 At initial stage of MGM’s commissioning process, the gluten results (Purity Protocol testing, inspections & chemical testing after cleaning process) were validated by testing more than 300 samples using R-Biopharm R5 ELISA Ridascreen Gliadin method (Art Nr.
 R7001 test kits – AOAC Lic.
 No. 120601).

 - Gluten testing is done by a third-party accredited lab pursuant to customer request.
 At the commissioning of the mill, third-party accredited labs were used to validate and verify our internal protocols and procedures.
 MGM participates in annual proficiency testing with third-party accredited labs.